-The school operates a 38 period week.
-There are 7 periods per day, 4 in the morning, and 3 in the afternoon, each of which lasts for 45 minutes.
-Monday mornings have a tutor period which are designed to enable young people to make the transition between home and the school environment these are devoted to tutor support and personalized target setting.
-A weekly assembly occurs on a Tuesday morning which focuses on key foci from the SMSC calendar.
+The school operates a 33-period week.
+There are 7 periods per day, 4 in the morning, and 3 in the afternoon, each of which lasts for 35 minutes.
+Monday mornings have a longer tutor period which are designed to support young people to make the transition between home and the school environment.
+These are devoted to tutor support, personalised target setting and the delivery of PSHE.
+A weekly assembly occurs on a Tuesday afternoon which focuses on key foci from the SMSC calendar and rewards.

-Each class has its own timetabled sessions, delivered by fully qualified teachers.
-Each class has at least 1 youth coach supporting the lesson, this is supplemented during the day with residential support staff who support with the transition between education and boarding.
-The primary phase area has specific area which are focused on supporting boys to re-engage in learning or to work independently where required.
+Each class has its own timetabled sessions, delivered by qualified teachers.
+Each class has at least 1 support staff from the class team supporting in the lesson.
+The primary phase area has specific space which is focused on supporting pupils to re-engage in learning or to work independently where required.
+Staff from the class team such as the TA, HLTA or Learning mentor can use this space to help regulate behaviours or deliver academic or interventions to develop communication and social skills.

-The curriculum at Key Stage 2 will enable re-engagement through a thematic approach.
+The curriculum at Key Stage 2 will enable re-engagement with learning through a thematic approach.
 There will be a key focus on developing core skills and a prioritisation on personal development through a whole school approach using Trauma Informed Practice and the language of Thrive.
-Pupil's social needs are also taken into consideration along with any other aspects that are deemed important, and these are addressed SMSC requirements are met through the delivery of weekly timetabled RE lessons.
-Learning outside of the classroom is a key element of the Key Stage 2 curriculum and access to vocational subjects, Swimming, PE and Topic are seen as key to further engaging pupils.
+Pupil's social needs are also taken into consideration along with any other aspects that are deemed important, and the SMSC requirements are met through the delivery of weekly timetabled PSHE lessons.
+Learning outside of the classroom is a key element of the Key Stage 2 curriculum and access to vocational subjects, Swimming, PE and vocational subjects are seen as key to further engaging pupils in practical lessons.

-The curriculum which includes daily Maths, English, Reading (and for some phonics) also includes Science, Geography, History, Computing, DT, Food Tech, PE, Music, RE, PSHRE which are covered during the week along with music.
+The curriculum which includes daily Maths, English, Reading (and for some phonics) also includes Science, Geography, History, Computing, DT, Food Tech, PE, Music, Horticulture, PSHRE which are covered during the week along with music.
 Humanities are introduced and developed on a thematic topic-based curriculum (creative curriculum) and incorporates all core subjects and follows the KS1 (where applicable), KS2 and KS3 National Curriculum objectives to ensure all areas are covered.
 These are placed into a long-term plan, which is continually updated.